emilia-cichocki/CMOR_438_Fall_2025_Emilia/src/rice_ml/unsupervised_learning/README.md

 ### Modules
 - *Clustering* (`clustering`)
-    - Classes implement various clustering algorithms
+    - Classes implementing various clustering algorithms
     - Support for model fitting on unlabeled data
     - **Note: the algorithms for both k-means and DBSCAN are stored in this module**
 - *Community Detection: Label Propagation* (`communitydetection`)